ansible-collections/hetzner.hcloud/README.md

 The documentation for all modules are available through `ansible-doc`.

-Sample: `ansible-doc hetzner.hcloud.hcloud_server` shows the documentation for the `hcloud_server` module.
+Sample: `ansible-doc hetzner.hcloud.server` shows the documentation for the `server` module.

 For all modules that were part of Ansible directly (before Ansible 2.11) we also have the documentation published in the Ansible documentation: https://docs.ansible.com/ansible/latest/collections/hetzner/hcloud/